lucianoclugli/mlearning-datasets/README.md

 As we need to evaluate the candidate's technical (practical) part, we came out a small and simple test for the candidates to implement a machine learning-based binary classifier.

 The task is to build/program a simple binary classifier on apples and tomatoes from the datasets containing these two classes of images.
-Please, refer to the link below for datasets retrieval. https://github.com/lucianoclugli/mlearning-datasets
+Please, refer to the link for datasets retrieval: https://github.com/lucianoclugli/mlearning-datasets

 Note: '001.zip' file contains the apple images and '002.zip' file contains the tomatoes images.

 Feel free to program with any machine learning method (supervised, unsupervised, DL) using any programming languages, packages, libraries, ...